 About me

-I’m a writer of creative nonfiction – essays, memoir, opinion pieces, research-based articles.
+I’m a writer of creative nonfiction – essays, memoir, flash pieces, research-based articles.
 I write to heal intergenerational trauma for myself, my community, and Vietnamese people worldwide.
 My primary targeted audience is Vietnamese millennials like myself.
 I see my writing as a healing tool, for Vietnamese people and also for all historically oppressed communities/peoples whose descendants are grappling with inherited trauma.

 I put a lot of thought into each article.
 Sometimes I edit a draft over the course of months.
 I only post pieces that are worth your time reading and send out new articles to my email subscribers – you can sign up on the right side of this page.
 No spam emails.
 Ever.